 Your child has hypospadias.
-This means your child’s urethra doesn’t reach the tip of the penis.
+This means his urethra doesn’t reach the tip of the penis.
 As a result, the opening of the penis (urethral meatus) is located in the wrong place.
 Surgery can correct this.
 It can also be done to correct how the penis looks.
-A number of methods to repair the penis can be used.
 Your child’s surgeon will choose the best method for treating your child.
 During the procedure, the surgeon will do the following:

 Correct the urethra so it reaches to the tip of the penis